ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 ### The Leap Frog Algorithm
+ The leap frog algorithm is a modified version of the Verlet algorithm.
 Using accelerations of the current time step, compute the velocities at half-time step:

 $\vec{v}(t+\frac{1}{2}\delta+t)=\vec{v}(t-\frac{1}{2}\delta{t})\cdot\delta{t}+\vec{a}(t)\cdot\delta{t}$